 An important disclaimer:

 I may have a degree in psychology, but I have no clinical qualifications: so none of this should be seen as medical advice.
-I hope to have collected a pretty interesting list of practical suggestions for reducing exam stress and anxiety.
-My aim is to provide some help and support for anyone struggling with study anxiety, but if you are in any doubt about your symptoms or how you should manage them, talk to your doctor or health professional.
+I hope to have collected a thorough and interesting list of practical suggestions for reducing exam stress and anxiety.
+My aim is to provide some help and support for anyone struggling with exam anxiety.
+If you are in any doubt about your symptoms or how you should manage them, talk to your doctor or health professional.

 So what is anxiety?

-You’ve probably heard of the “flight or fight” response – your body being prepared to either run from danger, or to tackle it head-on.
+You’ve probably heard of the “flight or fight” response – your body is prepared to either run from danger or tackle it head-on.
 You might be interested to learn there are two more “F” responses: “freeze”, like a rabbit in headlights, or “flop”, becoming suddenly submissive.

 You don’t have to control your thoughts.
-You just have to stop letting them control you.Dan Millman
+You just have to stop letting them control you.Dan Millman, self-development author

-Then when you’re feeling a little steadier, here are some top student stress management tips to calm your exam anxieties:
+Then when you’re feeling a little steadier, here are 5 top stress management tips to calm your exam anxieties:

 So trick your brain: make it think it should be calm.

-Breathing is a good way to do this.
+Breathing is a great way to do this.

-One breathing exercise I like is “square breathing” – apparently taught in elite armed units, where there is often a need to find calm under conditions of extreme stress:
+One breathing exercise I like is “square breathing”.
+It’s apparently taught in elite armed units, where there is often a need to find calm under conditions of extreme stress:

-And repeat.
-“Square” because 4 stages, each of the same length, a bit like the four sides of a square.
+It’s “square” because there 4 stages of the same length, which you can imagine as travelling the four sides of a square.
 Breathe slow enough that you feel relaxed, but not out of breath.
-Depending on your lung capacity, you might want to go for more counts (7 – 8), or fewer.
+Depending on your lung capacity, you might want to go for more or less counts.

 Regular practice with slow breathing exercises has even been shown (in this case, over a 3-month period) to improve the way your body functions.

-And as a side benefit, walking is also said to give you a boost to creativity and problem solving: Charles Darwin apparently nutted out his Theory of Evolution on a series of long walks, and the short walk I take every morning is when I come up with some of my best ideas, or structure my existing thoughts better.
+And as a side benefit, walking is also said to give you a boost to creativity and problem-solving.
+Charles Darwin apparently thought out his Theory of Evolution on a series of long walks.
+The short walk I take every morning is when I come up with some of my best ideas or structure my existing thoughts better.
 There’s good research evidence from Stanford researchers that Darwin and I are not alone in finding that a walk boosts our creativity.
 Check out this TED talk from the same researcher, Marily Oppezzo too.

-So you’ll not only come back to your desk calmer, but maybe also with fresh ideas and inspiration to bring to your work.
+So you’ll come back to your desk calmer, maybe with fresh ideas and inspiration to bring to your work.

-Mindfulness is the art of being focused in the moment, being able to still the incessant chatter of our brain and have it rest in the present, not ruminate on the past or dream / worry about the future.
+Mindfulness is the art of being focused in the moment.
+It’s being able to still the incessant chatter of our brain and have it rest in the present, not ruminate on the past or dream / worry about the future.

-A good way to practise mindfulness is meditation: if you’re new to the idea, meditation is not associated with a specific religion, and is increasingly widely practised by high achievers in all walks of life – from businesspeople to athletes – who find meditation brings them more emotional balance, less stress, and more focus, among other things.
+An ideal way to practise mindfulness is meditation, which has become increasingly popular in recent years.
+In fact, high achievers in all walks of life – from businesspeople to athletes – find that meditation brings them more emotional balance, less stress, and more focus, among other things.

-To find out more or begin your meditation journey, there are some good apps you can get started on for free: I’d suggest either Calm, if you want to watch a lake and listen to a female American voice, or Headspace for some uplifting cartoon characters and a male British accent.
+To find out more or begin your meditation journey, there are some good apps you can get started on for free.
+But I personally wholeheartedly recommend Headspace.*

 - Some photos of favourite happy or silly memories to make you chuckle and remind you of the world beyond the library

-- Something soft and furry that you can hold in your hand, if you’re not lucky enough to have a real live pet on standby
+- Something soft and furry to hold, if you’re not lucky enough to have a real live pet on standby

 - Something sweet (and chocolatey?) to eat